-Although there are definite changes I'm looking forward to, I also firmly believe in working with what you currently have.
+Although there are changes I'm definitely looking forward to, I also firmly believe in working with what you currently have.
 I've rearranged things in my current kitchen lots of times to finally reach a storage set-up I am happy with, tweaking here and there to make it work in the most efficient way for our family.
-Organisation is definitely an on-going process.
-Today, I am talking about our organised pantry, and the adjustments we made recently that have been big game-changers in the way we use our kitchen!
+Organisation is definitely an on-going process, and that is a good thing!

-Although it does take up quite a bit of bench space, it has given us much more needed pantry room... so sometimes you just have to weigh up what is more convenient and necessary!
+Although it does take up quite a bit of bench space, it has provided us with much more usable pantry space... so sometimes you just have to weigh up what is more convenient and necessary!
 It is actually really useful to have the microwave, kettle, coffee machine, coffee and teas all in the one handy spot now.

 The jars aren't all matching, they are just ones I have collected over the years.
-The larger ones are from Ikea, some are from discount stores and others are from House.
-I got the blackboard labels from Etsy a while ago, and used a chalkboard marker pen to label.
+The larger ones are from Ikea, some are from discount stores and others are from home storage stores.
+I got the blackboard labels from Etsy a while ago, and used a chalkboard marker pen to write labels.
 The marker rubs off with a damp cloth so it is easy to re-label if you want to change the contents of the jar.

 The tiered shelf organiser is useful for creating space for things like condiments, tins, jars etc. It took up too much space to have it facing forward so I put it on its side.
-It has a non-slip surface which is more practical than the wire organisers, which I found were quite slippery.
+It has a non-slip surface which is more practical than the wire step-shelves, which I found were quite slippery.

 The bottom shelf of the upper cupboards has the twin-turntable for cans.
-It can fit a decent amount on top and it's handy that it spins for easy access as it's right at the back of that shelf.
+It can fit a decent amount on top and it spins for easy access, even though it's right at the back of that shelf.
 The one thing that irritates me is the bottom level isn't high enough to hold an upright can, so I just use it for smaller cans like tuna, condensed milk etc.